Project Proposal Guidelines for 2025-2026 Project Teams

 When completing a proposal, faculty may choose to take advantage of the following opportunities.
 Please note that applying for these opportunities will not increase your project budget, but rather may increase the likelihood that your project will be selected by allowing us to leverage funds designated for a specific purpose.

-• Joint proposals for a Bass Connections project and a Summer 2024 Data+ project: Data+ is summer research program affiliated with Bass Connections.
-You may propose a Data+ project for Summer 2024 linked to a year-long Bass Connections project through this RFP.
-Data+ is also accepting proposals for Climate+, a "vertical theme" within Data+ focused on applying data-driven approaches to climate, environment and energy research.
+• Applicants may submit a joint proposal for a Data+ Summer 2025 project linked to a year-long Bass Connections project through this RFP.
 You do not need to complete a separate application for Data+.
-Please note that if you hope to link a Bass Connections project to a Data+ team for Summer 2025, you will need to apply for Data+ in the next round.
+Data+ is also accepting proposals for Climate+, a theme within Data+ focused on applying data-driven approaches to climate, environment and energy research.
+Please note that if you hope to link a Bass Connections project to a Data+ team for Summer 2026, you will need to apply for Data+ in the next round.

-You do not need to include Data+ expenses in the enclosed budget template, which is for year-long teams only.
+You do not need to include Data + expenses in the enclosed budget template, which is for year-long teams only.
 Please note that funding decisions will be made by each program individually, so it is possible that your proposal may be accepted for only Data+ or only Bass Connections.
 Please contact us if you want to discuss how other faculty have linked these experiences in the past.
+Please contact Paul Bendich with questions specific to Data+.

 Proposal Elements